Money may not be able to buy you happiness, but it can buy you a ridiculously cool-sounding movie theater setup.

 Wired vs. Wireless

 In my first post, I touched on the difference between wired, semi-wireless, and fully wireless sound systems.
 For the purpose of this post, we’ll be looking at both the easiest and best way to select the sound you’re looking for.
 There are many incredible wired sound systems and in some ways, they are superior to wireless systems.
 However, they are not as easy to setup an you need to have speaker wire running to each speaker which looks cluttered and takes more time to tinker for perfection.
 Partially wireless audio is the way to go because you don’t need speaker cable running to every component in your configuration.
 The way semi-wireless works is to send the audio from the tv or source (Xbox, blu-ray player, Apple tv), to the sound bar.
 The sound bar itself typically emits between 2 and 3 channels of the audio and it will simultaneously send the other “parts” of the sound to the other components.
-It does this over bluetooth, radio frequency, or wifi.
-Quick differences between these three: bluetooth has lower bandwidth than wifi and it doesn’t require line of sight to the sound bar to work; radio frequency isn’t used as much because it fights with more interference from lights, microwaves, wifi signals and works best with line of sight to sound bar; wifi is the preferred choice because of it’s extraordinary bandwidth, it’s pervasiveness in nearly every home and its coverage far outperforms bluetooth.
+It does this over bluetooth or wifi.
+Quick differences between these three: bluetooth has lower bandwidth than wifi and it doesn’t require line of sight to the sound bar to work; wifi is the preferred choice because of it’s extraordinary bandwidth, it’s pervasiveness in nearly every home and its coverage far outperforms bluetooth.

 Regardless of which way a system sends audio, you need to know what type of system you’re looking at actually is.
 A lot of companies say their system is “wireless” but that can be misleading because it usually means partially wireless audio from your sound bar to the other components, not completely wireless like Sonos products are.
 Nothing wrong with a semi-wireless system except you won’t have the ultimate convenience of placing your speakers wherever you want; you’ll be limited by the length of the speaker cable from the wireless subwoofer to the 2 satellite speakers.